ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 Initially, we wanted to use a storage service that can replicate data on PV across worker nodes, as this replication would provide high availability and fault tolerance for data on our `K0s` cluster.
 We tried using the lightweight [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) for that purpose (A comparison between ``Longhorn`` and several other storage services can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/)).
 However, after installation of `Longhorn`, our pods were repeatedly in `CrashLoopBackOff` status.
 Since we could not determine the exact error cause and did not want to go over the complex prerequisites of ``Longhorn`` again for debugging, we abandoned `Longhorn` and tried the easier-to-set-up [`OpenEBS`](https://openebs.io/docs#what-is-openebs) instead.

 ``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Replicated Volumes](https://openebs.io/docs/#what-does-openebs-do), which is what we wanted initially.
 However, when we tried to use [`OpenEBS Jiva Operator`](https://github.com/openebs/jiva-operator#jiva-operator) (the only storage engine compatible with our hardware) for the provision of Replicated Volumes, our pods were also repeatedly in `CrashLoopBackOff` status.
-Since this error occurred with `Longhorn` as well, we believe that using a storage service to replicate PV data across worker nodes is not recommendable for our `K0s` cluster, as such data service would add overhead on the cluster capacity and performance (one of the common causes for `CrashLoopBackOff` is out-of-memory or -resource).
+Since this error occurred with `Longhorn` as well, it may mean that using a storage service to replicate PV data is not recommendable for our `K0s` cluster, as such data service would add overhead on the cluster capacity and performance (one of the common causes for `CrashLoopBackOff` is out-of-memory or -resource).

 We therefore delegate the replication of PV data across worker nodes to the multiple DBS Pods running in our `K0s` cluster, as these pods (each running on a worker node) would have to synchronize their PV data to ensure data consistency anyway.
 We employ `OpenEBS` as a storage service that only serves to dynamically provision local PV for the DBS Pods.
 For that purpose, `OpenEBS` provides [OpenEBS Dynamic Local PV Provisioner and OpenEBS Local PV Hostpath](https://openebs.io/docs/user-guides/localpv-hostpath).
 So that these resources can be used later, install `OpenEBS` with `Helm` as follows: